tradingeconomics/notebooks/README.md

 ## Trading Economics Jupyter Hub

 Register for **free** at http://jupyter.tradingeconomics.com/, a web-based interactive development environment that gets you started very quickly without the need to install any software in your computer.
-Our Jupyter Lab lets you try the examples shown above but not only.
+Our Jupyter Lab lets you try the examples shown above with a special API access key that unlocks many of our premium datasets.
 You can also create, store and share your own notebooks with your colleagues.
-Our web interface also sets you up with a special API access key that unlocks many of our premium datasets.
+Consider that our examples are read-only but you can edit them and save them as as new files in your root home folder.

 ![Alt Text](https://docs.microsoft.com/en-us/azure/cosmos-db/media/cosmosdb-jupyter-notebooks/cosmos-notebooks-overview.png) source: Microsoft